Ellison0920/lab-website/index.md

 # Your Lab Slogan

-[Our lab](https://github.com/greenelab/lab-website-template) is an easy-to-use, flexible website template for [labs](https://www.greenelab.com/), with automatic citations, GitHub tag imports, pre-built components, and more.
+[Our lab](https://github.com/greenelab/lab-website-template) is an MRI research group on arterial spin labelling imaging for [labs](https://www.greenelab.com/), with adds-on processing tools and well-suited pulse sequence for MRI imaging.
 Our research focused on ... .

 <!-- {%